 Gentile, C, Fleming, PA, Mironov, V, Argraves, KM, Argraves, WS & Drake, CJ 2008, 'VEGF-Mediated Fusion in the Generation of Uniluminal Vascular Spheroids', DEVELOPMENTAL DYNAMICS, vol. 237, no. 10, pp. 2918-2925.View/Download from: Publisher's site

-Campbell, M, Chabria, M, Figtree, GA, Polonchuk, L & Gentile, C 2019, 'Stem cell-derived cardiac spheroids as 3D in vitro models of the human heart microenvironment' in Methods in Molecular Biology, pp. 51-59.View/Download from: Publisher's site
+Campbell, M, Chabria, M, Figtree, GA, Polonchuk, L & Gentile, C 2019, 'Stem Cell-Derived Cardiac Spheroids as 3D In Vitro Models of the Human Heart Microenvironment.' in Stem Cell Niche, Springer, Switzerland, pp. 51-59.View/Download from: Publisher's site

 Gentile, C, Kuehn, B, Davies, MJ & dos Remedios, CG 2014, 'A Novel Method for Isolating and Culturing Human Cardiomyocytes from Cryopreserved Tissues', BIOPHYSICAL JOURNAL, 58th Annual Meeting of the Biophysical-Society, CELL PRESS, San Francisco, CA, pp. 564A-564A.View/Download from: Publisher's site